Boneyard Creek: Boneyard Greenway

 The Boneyard Greenway is a pedestrian and bike path that runs along the length of the Boneyard Creek from S 1st St to S 6th St. This path is used primarily by UIUC students, faculty, and local residents to navigate campus away from the busy sidewalks and streets of the main roads.

+Three arches mark the walking path through campus.
+The first archway that is located between Fifth and Sixth Streets near Parking Lot J, was completed in January 2011; the second that is situated between Green and Healey Streets along First Street, was finished in August 2011; and the third, positioned near the southwest corner of Healey and Third Streets, was finished in April 2012.